markfonte/Spotlight_Android/README.md

 * Ability to write and view notes on every house they rush
 * Editing rankings with a smooth drag-n-drop interface
 * Value matching for values-based recruitment
+* Built in Google Maps integration for finding directions to their next house
 * And more!!

 ## Built With